contentful/contentful-action/README.md

 };
 ```

 Going forward you can create a JavaScript file with an increasing integer such as `2.js`, `3.js` and so on.
+The action by default looks for a folder labeled `migration` but it's configurable via the environment variable `MIGRATIONS_DIR`.

 Lastly you'll need to update your workflow file to use this action and update the settings to include your `SPACE_ID` and `MANAGEMENT_API_KEY` from Contentful.
 Update your `main.yml` file by adding the following step: